marceloburegio/cordova-plugin-zxing/README.md

     ```javascript
     {
-        'prompt_message':'Scan a barcode', // Change the info message
+        'prompt_message':'Scan a barcode', // Change the info message.
+A blank message ('') will show a default message.
         'orientation_locked':true, // Lock the orientation screen
         'camera_id':0, // Choose the camera source
         'beep_enabled':true, // Enables a beep after the scan
+        'scan_type':'', // Types of scan mode: normal = default black with white background / inverted = white bars on dark background / mixed = normal and inverted modes
         'barcode_formats':[
             'QR_CODE',
             'CODE_39',
-            'CODE_128'], // Put a list of formats that the scanner will find
+            'CODE_128'], // Put a list of formats that the scanner will find.
+A blank list ([]) will enable scan of all barcode types.
         'extras':{
             'SCAN_TYPE':2 // Additional extra parameters
         }